geraramirezjr/maze-solving-robot/README.md

 ![](images/ESP32-CAM_overview.png)

 ## Computer Vision and Image Processing
 A series of computer vision functions are used to process the raw maze image in preparation for maze solving.
-The primary image processing taks are color detection, start and end identification, and skeletonization.
+The primary image processing tasks are color detection, start and end identification, and skeletonization.

 ![](images/computer_vision_overview.png)